Cloudforge2/ScholarSphere/docs/PRD.md

     Faculty profile summary ( derived from publications and biography from orcid id, Google Scholar, etc).
 Deploy on AWS EC2 with GitHub Actions CI/CD.

+Long-Term Functionality:

+Metadata for Dead Nodes – Retain and display metadata even for inactive or missing nodes (e.g., publications removed from source, incomplete faculty profiles).
+Graph Expansion – Support additional graphs such as:
+    Professor collaboration networks.
+    Domains and categories of research papers.
+Beyond IISc Faculty – Extend ScholarSphere to include faculty from other universities and institutes, enabling cross-institute collaboration exploration.

 Non-Goals :

 Automated download of restricted/full PDFs.
 Uploading new papers by users.
 No recommendation based on collaboration patterns.
 Not including paper-to-paper citation graphs.

 Assumptions :